 - You’ll need to spend extra time carefully cleansing your lashes after a spray tan to remove the solution.

 Can You Go On Sunbeds With Lash Extensions

 If you are planning to go in a sunbed with your eyelash extensions, it is also important to note that UV rays can weaken the lash adhesive.
 In fact, UV lights force the glue to cure extensively.

 Going in a sunbed with eyelash extensions will not damage your lashes if you wear protective eyewear.
 These protective goggles won’t allow UV rays to reach your eyes.
 You won’t have to worry about the eyelash glue being damaged by UV lights.

-Hopefully, this article has answered all your questions about spray tanning and eyelash extensions!
+Hopefully, this article has answered all your questions about tans and eyelash extensions!
 If you have anything on your mind, please let me know in the comments below.

 – Asako 🙂

 Life Is Short, Your Lashes Don’t Need to Be